 Advantages | Disadvantages |

-Cheaper than mini-splits | In regions of extremely low temperatures, a window heat pump usually is not suitable for heating the room sufficiently. |
+Cheaper than other ductless heat pumps, such as mini-split heat pumps. | In regions of extremely low temperatures, a window heat pump usually is not suitable for heating the room sufficiently. |

 Small and simple to install.
-There is no need for an expensive and drawn out installation process.
 You do not need to drill any holes in the wall, with the unit simply popping into your window. | Mini-split heat pumps are more energy-efficient than window heat pumps. |

-Quieter and efficient operation, resulting in lower utility bills. | Not adequate to cool more than one room. |
+Efficient operation results in lower utility bills. | Not adequate to cool more than one room. |

-Filter inside air | They block the view from the window. |
+Dehumidify and filter out indoor air | They block the view from the window. |

-Very efficient and Wi-Fi compatible | They can be a big eyesore clashing with the interior of your room.
-You will have to put an extra effort in hiding your window unit. |
+Can be made smart by paring them with mini-split thermostats. | You will have to put an extra effort in hiding your window unit. |

 What Features to Look for in a Window Heat Pump?